-As we drove through the tiny street of Castle Combe, we felt as if we were entering a world of 80s, similar to what they show in the movies.
-It was dark, the vintage honey coloured houses were lit up and everything looked so magical.
+As we drove through the tiny street of this picturesque village, we felt as if we were entering a world of 80s.
+Something similar to what they show in the movies.
+It was dark, the vintage honey colored houses were lit up and everything looked so magical.
 Today, we want to share our experiences with you and provide a complete Travel Guide to Castle Combe.

 Castle Combe is one of the villages in Cotswold and is named as the prettiest village in England.
-Some of the other famous and pretty Cotswold villages are Bibury, Burford, Broadway and Lower Slaughter but obviously if you have just a couple of hours in hand and could visit only one of the Cotswold villages, it has to be Castle Combe!
+Some of the other famous and pretty Cotswold villages are Bibury, Burford, Broadway and Lower Slaughter.
+Obviously, if you have just a couple of hours in hand and could visit only one of the Cotswold villages, it has to be Castle Combe!

 Keep in mind that the village itself is pretty small and the main street gets over in about 200 meters.
-So, if you are person who loves to be on their feet and have a list of to do activities planned during their holiday trip, you will be disappointed.
+So, if you enjoy being on your feet and have a list of to do activities planned during your trip, Castle Combe will disappoint you.
 It’s a place where you should plan to spend hours enjoying your lunch, go on a short walk/hike around the area, take numerable coffee breaks and just do nothing.
 Lazy mornings and afternoons are a best in this part of the world!
 Alternatively you can plan to combine Castle Combe with other parts of Cotswold and make a road trip out of it.

-- Castle Combe is about 2 hours drive away from London, perfect for a weekend road trip if you are living there.
+- Castle Combe is about 2 hours drive away from London.
+It is a perfect for a weekend road trip if you are living there.

 - For others, our advise would be to combine this village with your trip to London in such a way that you can spend a day exploring this beautiful village.

 - Alternatively, you can fly to Bristol airport and drive down as it’s just an hours drive from the airport.
-You can plan to include Bath on your way back, as it’s only a 30 minutes drive from Castle Combe and a 45 minutes drive to Bristol airport.
+You can plan to include Bath on your way back.
+It is only a 30 minutes drive from Castle Combe and a 45 minutes drive to Bristol airport.

-- Between Ireland and UK, the flight rates are extremely affordable and can be as low as 20 euros per person, one way!
+- Between Ireland and UK, the flight rates are extremely affordable.
+You can get tickets for as low as 20 euros per person, one way!
 In our dictionary, that’s a steal.

 - Castle Combe is very touristy and visiting in peak season would mean loads of people around.
 Of course, if you want to get a photo at that famous view across the bridge you have to wake up early.
 We visited in autumn, which means less tourists and amazing fall colours all around.
 Of course, this also meant extremely cold weather (unfortunately for us, there was a cold wave in UK that weekend and we were freezing).